#1: DOORWAY PEC STRETCH

 Sitting all day can cause lots of tension in our hip and lower back.
-The piriformis muscle is located deep in the glut and connects from the hip to the sacrum.
-There are a few different ways you can target this muscle (sitting, laying down or standing).
+The piriformis muscle is located deep in the glute and connects from the hip to the sacrum.
+There are a few different ways you can target this muscle (sitting, laying down, or standing).
 We're showing the laying down version with and without a towel assist.
 On your back, cross your left ankle above your right knee.
 Grab with both hands behind the right knee and bring your leg up to your chest.

 Hold for 10-30 seconds on each leg, 3 times in a row on each side.